 (3.-5.7.2012) Topic: Mike Auldridge-founder of modern Dobro playing

 On Saturday morning, getting up quite early.
 At eight o’clock they were all at breakfast, then have a morning cup of coffee and then take off the study itself.
-There was lot of work to be done, as well as lots of new information and knowledge acquired.
-However, students were motivated by the previous evening’s listening, played and worked hard with short breaks and lunch pause up until the evening.
-In the evening are running wide discussions on the newly acquired knowledge and experience at the fireplace with a barbecue, whereupon unleashed a jam, with the participation of the course’s all students and instructor himself.
+There was a lot of work to be done, as well as lots of new information and knowledge acquired.
+However, students were motivated by the previous evening’s listening, played, and worked hard with short breaks and lunch pause up until the evening.
+In the evening are running wide discussions on the newly acquired knowledge and experience at the fireplace with a barbecue, whereupon unleashed a jam, with the participation of the course, ‘s all students and instructor himself.

-The tunes taught at this workshops:
+The tunes taught at this workshop:

 - It’s Over

 - This Ain’t Grass